 Director: Jennifer Johnson

-Starting in October 2018, Skagit County Public Health will dispense as many as 100 needle pickup kits at its downtown offices, 700 S. Second Street, Mount Vernon.
+Skagit County Public Health has available needle pickup kits at its downtown offices, 700 S. Second Street, Mount Vernon.
 Kits include safety glasses, gloves, a needle pickup tool and a sharps container.
 Interested individuals can come by and pick up a kit free of charge.
 When the sharps container is full, they can return the kit to Public Health for disposal.

 The RISE Program, a service of Phoenix Recovery Services that is funded by Skagit County, is a mobile needle exchange program that offers 1:1 needle exchange, education and referral, and no-cost Narcan kits in multiple locations throughout Skagit County.

 Needle exchange programs are critical in preventing the spread of HIV and Hepatitis C while engaging people in health intervention and referral to treatment services.
 The RISE program also helps reduce the amount of contaminated needles in the public waste system.